 Pricing is the most important aspect of shared web hosting and Hostinger offers remarkable cash savings on hosting that almost anyone can afford.

-Getting started: 4/5 – Getting started with Hostiger is quite easy.
+Getting started: 4/5 – Getting started with Hostinger is quite easy.
 The checkout is seamless, and your custom control panel is well-designed so you instantly see what you can manage and what needs your attention.

 Right after sign up, you’re immediately greeted with a welcome screen: